Guyberco/top-visited-websites-chrome-extension/README.md

 clone this repository to your local machine.

-Navigate to the project directory and install the dependencies.
+Navigate to the project directory and install the dependencies:

 $ npm install